- 24

 - Copy Link

-More than 20 miles of walking trails wind their way through the park’s inland areas, and mountain biking is permitted on fire roads and paved areas.
-The weather at Salt Point can change quickly, so it’s best to check the local forecast before heading out on a long hike.
+The park boasts over 20 miles of walking trails that meander through its inland areas.
+The Salt Point Trail is great for stunning ocean views, while the Pygmy Forest Loop offers a unique ecological experience.
+Mountain biking is allowed on fire roads and paved paths.
+Remember that the weather at Salt Point can change rapidly, so it’s advisable to check the local forecast before embarking on a long hike.

-Gray whales may be spotted from shore, making their way down to Baja to breed and calve.
-Winter, Spring, and Autumn are the most peaceful times to visit Salt Point.
-Summer is spectacular, of course, but it naturally brings more people to the park.
-However, Visitors to Salt Point between December and April have the best chance to see whales.
+Gray whales can often be seen from the shore as they travel to Baja to breed and calve.
+Winter, spring, and autumn are peaceful times to visit Salt Point.
+While summer is spectacular, it tends to attract more visitors to the park.
+However, those who visit Salt Point between December and April have the greatest chance of spotting whales.

-There are plenty of picturesque spots perfect for picnic lunches; the most popular may be Fisk Mill Cove.
+Plenty of picturesque spots are perfect for picnic lunches; the most popular may be Fisk Mill Cove.
 There is easy-access paved parking, picnic tables, barbecues, drinking water, and bathrooms on site.
 Beautiful Bishop Pines provide shade in the summer and a measure of shelter from the strong winds that sometimes blow through Salt Point.

 Salt Point SP Campgrounds

-Salt Point State Park features two campgrounds Gerstle Cove Campground and Woodside Campground Lower & Upper Loops.
+Salt Point State Park features Gerstle Cove and Woodside Campground Lower & Upper Loops.
 Gerstle has 30 campsites and is located on the ocean side of the highway.
 A larger Woodside campground features 79 campsites.
 Winter months may see guests at the park enjoying their meals around the warmth of a campfire.
-Reservations.

 Equally impressive is the underwater wonder world that awaits divers.
-Even if you are not a certified scuba pro, you can always give free diving or snorkeling ago.
-Just below the surface of the Sonoma Coast waters are the vast Bull Kelp forests.
+Even if you are not a certified scuba pro, you can always give free diving or snorkeling time.
+The vast Bull Kelp forests are just below the surface of the Sonoma Coast waters.
 They are home to an incredibly diverse array of life.
 For landlubbers, there are plenty of tide pools to explore.

 Friendly, four-legged companions are welcome in the campgrounds (on a leash), but it’s best not to let them loose on the trails or the beach.
 Salt Point Park is, after all, an area dedicated to preserving this pristine environment and conserving several local species threatened by human activities.

 Whether you’re a Sonoma native on a weekend getaway or a visitor from abroad, Salt Point Park deserves a few hours (or days) of your time.
-Salt Point State Park is 97 miles north of San Francisco along Highway 1 in Sonoma County.
-Travel time is 2- 3 hours.
+Salt Point State Park is 90 miles north of San Francisco along Highway 1 in Sonoma County.
+The nearest gas stations are about 18 miles away in Gualala to the north and Jenner to the south.
+Basic groceries can be found at the Fort Ross store, about 5 miles south of the park.
+Park website.

 - Like